Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

 For this months Secret Recipe Club, I decided to keep it skinny, since I also happen to be reviewing a few new Weight Watchers Fresh Meals in this post.
 When I saw this Cheesecake with Sour Cream at Cook Book of Trial and Error, the blog I was assigned for March, I knew I had to try it.
 Look at how creamy and decadent it looks!
 Would you believe it has almost 5 times less calories than a full fat cheesecake?
 Trust me, you’d never know it.
 It’s lighter in texture, more like a a mix between a ricotta cheesecake and full fat cheesecake, but the flavor is so close to fatty the cheesecake, I was pleasantly surprised.

 I was a bit devious, though.
-I had a few questions about the recipe, and since it’s supposed to be a ‘secret’ when you have someone’s blog, I left an innocuous comment asking those questions.
+I had a few questions about the recipe and since it’s supposed to be a ‘secret’ when you have someone’s blog, I left an innocuous comment asking those questions.
 When she quickly responded with the answers (less butter and crumbs in lieu of powder), she asked me to let her know how it turns out.
 I told I would definitely let her know – 100%.
-Now, I’m letting her know – It turned out amazing and people who tried it cannot believe it’s a skinny cheesecake!
+Now, I’m letting her know – It turned out amazing and everyone who tried it cannot believe it’s a skinny cheesecake!

 Then again, I didn’t post as Guest or Anonymous, so I’m sure she put two and two together and figured it out.
 Also, I tried to emulate the cinnamon zigzag in her photo, freehand, but it didn’t quite work out – so excuse the strip that looks like dirt.